 Welcome to the Sault Tribe EDC

-The Sault Tribe’s non-gaming, enterprise-based economy supports funding for Tribal membership services, providing revenue for health, education, social services, transportation and other tribal programs.
-The Sault Tribe EDC is helping to improve the business and financial climate for both tribal members and the 7 county service area region of the Upper Peninsula, creating livelihoods and careers that benefit families and communities.
+The Sault Tribe’s non-gaming, enterprise-based economy supports funding for Tribal citizen services, providing revenue for health, education, social services, transportation and other tribal programs.
+The Sault Tribe EDC is helping to improve the business and financial climate for both tribal citizens and the 7 county service area region of the Upper Peninsula, creating livelihoods and careers that benefit families and communities.

 Property Management was the first arm of the EDC’s three tier structure to be developed.
 Sault Tribe Real Estate provides prudent property management, timely and effective acquisition and disposition, and fiscally and socially responsible development of the Sault Tribe’s Real Property Assets.
 The Real Estate Office is the Official recorder of all Tribal Land Holdings.